nikodunk/blog/content/2022-05-10-the-tech-stack-for-maximum-efficiency.md

 - Less onboarding for engineers
 - Libraries: Library updates on one project benefit the all others (ie. Node), downside: library updates block the other.
 Way fewer dependencies to understand, audit, and use.
 Downside: we are deeply invested in a single library for a task.
 - More dogfooding: Dogfooding mobile dogfoods web too - if one team member dogfoods web and another team member dogfoods mobile, we'll have pretty good coverage - especially since most of the code is shared.
-- By [choosing boring, well-tested technology](https://boringtechnology.club/), for example avoiding microservices or non-relational databases, we benefitted from all the upsides metnioned in the talk: devops improvements to one part of our company benefited another, unifying around React lead to us improving already-built products while building out new products, etc etc.
+- By [choosing boring, well-tested technology](https://boringtechnology.club/), for example avoiding microservices or non-relational databases, we benefitted from all the upsides mentioned in the talk: devops improvements to one part of our company benefited another, unifying around React lead to us improving already-built products while building out new products, etc etc.

 ## Other possible approaches